TODAY IS YOUR LAST CHANCE! Toto's Gala ticket sales extended through Wednesday, March 11! Get your tickets now

 Meet Our PFL Staff

-Gwen Lincoln, Pets for Life Outreach Assistant
+Gwen Callahan, Pets for Life Outreach Coordinator

 Gwen grew up just north of Madison, in Lodi, and has continued to live in the area post-graduation to stay close to family.
 Gwen started working at Dane County Humane Society in August of 2021 on the Canine Behavior Team and joined Pets for Life in December 2023.
 Gwen is a Certified Dog Trainer through Animal Behavior College and is an IAABC-Shelter Behavior Affiliate.
 She has assisted in teaching local dog training classes and worked at Mounds, where she loved finding unique ways to help every pet and owner work together as a team.